beaukinstler/python-report-tool/README.md

-Movie Trailers
+Python Reporting Tool
 ================

-This is a sample project for Udacity's "Programming Foundations" cource, and the Full Stack Web Dev nanodegree.
+This is a sample project for Udacity's "Programming Foundations" course, and the Full Stack Web Dev nanodegree.

 In this project, I'm making a tool to report basic stats via text output.
 The stats in this case, will be based on a postgresql database that has website logs.